Silvio Berlusconi: Legislative changes

 On some occasions, laws passed by the Berlusconi administration have effectively delayed ongoing trials involving him.
 For example, the law reducing punishment for all cases of false accounting and the law on legitimate suspicion, which allowed defendants to request their cases to be moved to another court if they believe that the local judges are biased against them.
 Because of these legislative actions, political opponents accuse Berlusconi of passing these laws for the purpose of protecting himself from legal charges.
 La Repubblica, for example, sustained that Berlusconi passed 17 different laws which have advantaged himself.
-Berlusconi and his allies, on the other hand, maintain that such laws are consistent with everyone's right to a rapid and just trial, and with the principle of "presumption of innocence" (garantismo); furthermore, they claim that Berlusconi is being subjected to a political "witch hunt", orchestrated by certain (allegedly left-wing) judges.
+Berlusconi and his allies, on the other hand, maintained that such laws were consistent with everyone's right to a rapid and just trial, and with the principle of "presumption of innocence" (garantismo); furthermore, they claimed that Berlusconi was being subjected to a political "witch hunt", orchestrated by certain (allegedly left-wing) judges.

 Berlusconi and his government quarrelled with the Italian judiciary often.
 His administration attempted to pass a judicial reform intended to limit the flexibility of judges and magistrates in their decision-making.
 Critics said it would instead limit the magistracy's independence by de facto subjecting the judiciary to the executive's control.
 The reform was met by almost unanimous dissent from the Italian judges, but was passed by the Italian parliament in December 2004.
 It was vetoed by the Italian President, Carlo Azeglio Ciampi.

 During the night hours between 5 and 6 March 2010, the Berlusconi-led Italian government passed a decree "interpreting" the electoral law to let the PDL candidate run for governor in Lazio after she had failed to properly register for the elections.
 The Italian Constitution states that electoral procedures can only be changed in Parliament, and must not be changed by governmental decree.
 Italy's president, whose endorsement of the decree was required by law, said that the measure taken by the government may not violate the Constitution.

 Accusations of links to the Mafia

-Berlusconi has never been tried on charges relating to the Sicilian Mafia, although several Mafia turncoats have stated that Berlusconi had connections with the Sicilian criminal association.
+Berlusconi was never tried on charges relating to the Sicilian Mafia, although several Mafia turncoats have stated that Berlusconi had connections with the Sicilian criminal association.
 The claims arise mostly from the hiring of Vittorio Mangano, who was accused of being a mafioso, as a gardener and stable-man at Berlusconi's Villa San Martino in Arcore, a small town near Milan.
 It was Berlusconi's friend Marcello Dell'Utri who introduced Mangano to Berlusconi in 1973.
 Berlusconi denied any ties to the Mafia.
 Marcello Dell'Utri even stated that the Mafia did not exist at all.